 Women’s Decisions: What’s True, What’s Not, and Why it Matters

 When: Tuesday, January 9, 2018, from 11:45 a.m. to 1:15 p.m.
 Presentation will be from 12-1, with networking time before and after.

 Where: Davis Wright Tremaine LLP, 1201 Third Ave., Floor 22, Seattle, WA 98101

-RSVP: through Big Tent (preferred if you are a MAMA member) or by email to firstname.lastname@example.org.
+RSVP: Through Big Tent (preferred if you are a MAMA member) or by email firstname.lastname@example.org.
 If you plan on participating by phone, please indicate that in your RSVP so that we may email you any handouts ahead of time.